Unique accommodation: Best 50 places to stay around the world

 Guests enjoy world-class meals, fit for a king.
 For a further taste of Tudor life, Thornbury offers guests the opportunity to try their hand at archery on their beautifully manicured lawns and for the brave at heart, falconry.

-Located about 25 minutes outside the centre of Bristol, Thornbury Castle is a unique hotel experience with the perfect combination of the past and the present.
-Chosen by With husband in tow.
+Located about 25 minutes outside the centre of Bristol, Thornbury Castle offers a unique hotel experience, combining the past and the present.

 Samode Palace Hotel, India